The primary aim of the Ikea Foundation Switzerland is to support young talent. The following age restrictions are therefore set for applications:

 - Send us the application form together with the application PDF (by email to firstname.lastname@example.org).

-Applications are to be submitted by 1 April, 1 August or 1 December Each foundation board meeting will take place the following month.
+Applications are to be submitted by 1 April, 1 August or 1 December.
+The Foundation Board meetings are held at the end of the following month.

 The Ikea Foundation Switzerland reports on your activities and services and publishes images, plans and short texts concerning the scholarships, projects or events co-financed by you on its own website.
 Applicants acknowledge this.
 In certain cases, the Ikea Foundation Switzerland will refrain from publication due to copy protection, the degree of innovation and intellectual property rights.

-The foundation board of the Ikea Foundation Switzerland will decide, on a case by case basis, whether a final report must be submitted by the scholarship participant, the person responsible in the case of project and work grants or co-financed events.
+The foundation board or the managing director of the Ikea Foundation Switzerland will decide, on a case by case basis, whether a final report must be submitted by the scholarship participant, the person responsible in the case of project and work grants or co-financed events.
 This final report serves to evaluate the grant awarded and will not be published.